 LNS Research details Honeywell Process Solutions' manufacturing operations management software capabilities and strategy.

-More information on SAP--strategy, strengths, and other attributes--can be found in our MOM Solution Selection Guide (below).
-The guide provides an overview of SAP and other vendors in the MOM landscape based on criteria such as specific functionalities, geographies served, company sizes served, industry strengths, time to solution value, and more.
-The Guide also breaks down SAP’s core attributes by current and emergening strengths and full coverage areas.
+For more information on Siemens, its strategy, solution strengths, and other attributes, be sure to access our MOM Solution Selection Guide (below).
+The guide provides an overview of Siemens and other vendors in the MOM landscape based on criteria such as specific functionalities, company sizes served, industry strengths, geographic footprint, time to solution value, and others.
+The Guide also breaks down Siemens’ core attributes by current and emerging strengths and full coverage areas.